Parkia speciosa

-Parkia speciosa, the bitter bean, twisted cluster bean or stink bean, is a plant of the genus Parkia in the family Fabaceae.
+Parkia speciosa, the bitter bean, twisted cluster bean, sator bean, stink bean, or petai is a plant of the genus Parkia in the family Fabaceae.
 It bears long, flat edible beans with bright green seeds the size and shape of plump almonds which have a rather peculiar smell, similar to, but stronger than that of the shiitake mushroom, due to sulfur-containing compounds also found in shiitake, truffles and cabbage.

 Botanical description

 The petai tree can grow to about 30 metres.
 It bears flowers in a light bulb-shaped mass at the end of long stalks.
 The flowers secrete a nectar that attracts bats and other pollinators.
 The fruits emerge as long, twisted, translucent pods in a cluster of seven or eight pods.
 When those pods are mature, within them will reside the petai beans or seeds.

-Use in cooking
+Uses

+Cooking

 The beans of other Parkia species (for example, Parkia javanica and Parkia singularis) are also popular as culinary ingredient in Indonesia, Malaysia, Singapore, Brunei, Laos, southern Thailand, Burma, and northeastern India, especially Assam, Nagaland, Manipur, Mizoram and Tripura (consumed mostly by the Tiprasa people).
 They are sold in bunches, still in the pod, or the seeds are sold in plastic bags.
 Pods are gathered from the wild, or from cultivated trees: they are exported in jars or cans, pickled in brine, or frozen.